 You know those projects that make you feel as if you’re spinning your wheels and you’re going to lose whatever hair you have left?

-Cheryl Rice was working on one of those projects at work.
+Cheryl Rice was working on one of those projects.
 She was frustrated.
 She felt stalled.
 She was dejected.

 Then a colleague gave her a card that changed everything.